levanlinh1995/Build-PHP-MVC-TreeView/README.md

 - In case you have suggestions on how to better structure the database please add these to the solution email

 Note: In the following text "node" and "entry" are used as synonyms.

-### 1.1.
-How to Submit your Result

-1. Put your solution in an archive (e.g. ZIP, TAR) and name the archive file lastname_firstname_dev_test.zip
-2. Upload your solution to the private cloud storage of your choice (e.g. Google Drive, Dropbox)
-3. Share this file with us through a link you create in your cloud storage
-4. Send us an e-mail:
-  * Subject: Test Result firstname lastname
-  * To: the person who sent you the original mail
-  * Body:
-    * the link where we can download your solution
-    * any additional information you like to pass to us (e.g. why you solved things in a certain way, etc.)

-### 1.2 Questions:

-If you have any questions feel free to drop me a mail with "Code Test Question" in the subject to [hoang@xenia.tech](hoang@xenia.tech)

 ## 2.0 DB Structure